 Besides bacteria, what else could cause food-borne illnesses?

-Harmful bacteria are the most common cause of food borne illnesses however viruses, molds, toxins, contaminants, and parasites may also be a cause for food poisoning as well.
-According to the CDC there are five top germs, listed by highest risk:
+Stevenson: Viruses, molds, toxins, contaminants, and parasites may also be a cause for food poisoning.
+According to the CDC, these are five top germs, listed by highest risk:

 - Norovirus (58 percent) can be contracted through food such as produce, fresh fruits, shellfish, or from a contaminated person.

 - Salmonella (11 percent) is found in many foods, including chicken, eggs, beef, pork, sprouts, fruits, vegetables, and even processed foods like frozen pot pie or peanut butter.

 - Clostridium perfringens (10 percent) may be found in large cut animal roasts, gravies, or pre-cooked foods.

 - Camplyobacter (nine percent) is mainly found in raw or undercooked poultry, unpasteurized milk, and contaminated water.

 - Staphylococcus aureus (staph) is mainly transmitted from poor hand washing, sliced deli meats/sandwiches, pudding, pastries, and unpasteurized milk products.

 Is there a number one food risk for children?